 Overview of Admissions Process

-Once you select your desired program of study, you can apply here and submit your application with the required supplemental documents.
+Once you select your desired program of study, you may apply here and submit your application with the required supplemental documents.
 When your completed application is received, an admissions representative will reach out to you to schedule an interview.
 The Admissions Interview can be conducted in-person at The Institute or via Skype if you are located outside of NYC.
 The interview is not an audition but an opportunity for the Admissions staff to get to know you and discuss what program is right for you.

 After the interview, an Admissions decision will be made, usually within 48 hours.
 Accepted students will receive an acceptance letter as well as instructions for the next steps to take for enrollment and registration.